szemek/troubleshooting/airbyte.md

 :warning: Keep in mind that there are other Airbyte components are running, so you need even more resources.
 Also, different source and destination may need different amount of resources.

-**Solutions**

-1. Machine with more resources (the easiest, works best, long-term solution)
+**Solution**

+Use machine(s) with more resources, 8 vCPUs (cores) and at least 8GB of RAM.

+**Other solutions**

-2. For `abctl local install ...` add `--low-resource-mode` flag (`abctl` only :warning:)
+1. For `abctl local install ...` add `--low-resource-mode` flag (`abctl` only :warning:)
-3. Adjust requests/limits for jobs and other Airbyte components in `values.yaml` (requires experiments and calculations to find the most effective values).
+2. Adjust requests/limits for jobs and other Airbyte components in `values.yaml` (requires experiments and calculations to find the most effective values).
 Check Slack thread https://airbytehq.slack.com/archives/C021JANJ6TY/p1728564196843469?thread_ts=1728561176.853139&cid=C021JANJ6TY

 **References**